Need to schedule a Placement Exam?

 Math Placement Testing

-Students entering UIS with fewer than 30 credit hours are required to complete two (2) UIS college-level math courses to meet the General Education math requirement.
-In some cases, your general education math courses are determined by your major because some majors require specific math classes as pre-requisites to the major course of study.
+Students entering UIS with fewer than 30 credit hours are required to complete one (1) UIS college-level math course to meet the General Education math requirement.
+In some cases, your general education math course is determined by your major because some majors require specific math classes as pre-requisites to the major course of study.
 For example, Calculus is required for Computer Science, Math and some science majors.

 The math courses you take are governed by the placement system utilized by the Math Department at UIS.
 Two outcomes are possible: